A Brief History of Faith Presbyterian Church's First 50 Years

 The First Decade

-Less than a year later, the congregation size doubled to one hundred and forty individuals.
-These souls were the charter members who made Faith Church possible today.
-The first church Elders and Deacons were elected April 1, 1962.
-The congregation of this new United Presbyterian Church of Papillion, LaVista and Ralston became official on April 15, 1962 at West Hills Presbyterian Church to be known as Faith United Presbyterian Church.
+Less than a year later, the congregation doubled in size to 140 individuals, the charter members.
+The first Elders and Deacons were elected April 1, 1962.
+The congregation of this new United Presbyterian Church of Papillion, LaVista and Ralston was chartered on April 15, 1962 at West Hills Presbyterian Church.
 The building project was still a work in progress.

 Working with the Synod of Nebraska, the congregation purchased four acres of land located at 81st Street and “Childs” Road (today it is “Giles”).
-Almost immediately after organizing, the congregation started the building campaign with the slogan, “Build with Faith”.
+Almost immediately after organizing, the congregation started the building campaign with the slogan, “Build with Faith.”
 Ground breaking took place October 21, 1962.
 On June 9, 1963 the first service was held in the new sanctuary.
 The formal dedication of Faith United Presbyterian Church was held October 20, 1963.
-Reverend Snodgrass walked the community whenever possible.
 By May 1967 membership rose to 537 members.

 |